-The successful candidate will have or expect to have a UK First Class Honours Degree (or equivalent) or a UK Honours Degree at 2.1 (or equivalent) in GEOGRAPHY or a cognate discipline, ALONG WITH an MSc Degree (or equivalent) at Commendation or Distinction.
+The successful candidate will have or expect to have a UK Honours Degree at 2.1 (or equivalent) in GEOGRAPHY or a cognate discipline.

 Knowledge of: Transport geography, Planning and built environment, Experience in use of Qualitative and quantitative research methods desirable.

 This project is advertised in relation to the research areas of the discipline of Geography.
 Formal applications can be completed online: https://www.abdn.ac.uk/pgap/login.php